nirui/sshwifty/README.md

   // Warning: the process will be launched within the same context and system
   // permission which Sshwifty is running under, thus is it crucial that the
   // Hook process is designed and operated in a secure manner, otherwise
-  // SECURITY VULNERABILITY maybe created as result
+  // SECURITY VULNERABILITY (commandline injection, for example) maybe created
+  // as result
   //
   // Warning: all inputs passed by Sshwifty to the hook process must be
   // considered unsanitized, and must be sanitized by each hook themselves